shantanukawale/order-totals/README.md

 # order-totals
-Code to find your Swiggy and Zomato spends.
+Scripts to find your Swiggy and Zomato spends.

 ## How to use ?
 1. Make sure you have node.js installed.